gscloudsolutions/GS-DevOps-Mate/README.md

 3. Validate<sup>2</sup>/Deploy the artifact
 4. Running Tests<sup>3</sup>
 5. Retrieve the org changes

+**Note:** _You can read more about GS DevOps Mate and it's features in a series of blog posts here, watch this demo and also feel free to watch this webinar._

 # For TL;DR: How to quickly set it up on your BitBucket Pipelines